Relief of a Sacra Conversazione

 Meanwhile, the play of folds, with deep flutes seemingly gouged out of the broader planes of fabric and echoing one another in a profusion of nearly parallel lines, finds close analogies in the clothes of the kneeling Milkmaid with a cow.
 The divine child is a close cousin in appearance and his bouffant curls – if not in behaviour – of an all-too-human toddler in Prieur’s Mother and Child, who is being gently taught to urinate neatly by his kneeling, nude and attractive young mother; as well as his Running Boy or Cupid, shooting with a bow and arrow.
 The elderly Zacharias, who leans forward from the left., with his eyes focussed on the Baby Jesus, but meanwhile restraining his son from advancing too eagerly, finds a resonance in a well-known genre-statuette by Prieur of a Vintner with basket, staff and a pruning-hook stuck behind his belt; while a companion of this statuette showing a Peasant-woman carrying a pot on her head (perhaps a fishwife?) provides in her rather severe, lined, face and hooded headgear a prototype for the ageing St Anne, who is shown backing up her daughter from the upper right corner.

-These similarities in style, dress and physiognomy to other known works by the sculptor support the attribution to Prieur, which would make this beautiful relief a fascinating extension of his known oeuvre.
+In conclusion, the similarities in style, dress and physiognomy to other known works by him support the attribution to Barthélemy Prieur, which would make this beautiful relief a fascinating extension of his known oeuvre.

 We are grateful to Dr Charles Avery for his research on the present relief, which is available on request